strace - trace system calls and signals

 - --decode-fds=set

-- Decode various information associated with file descriptors.
+- Decodes various information associated with file descriptors.
 The default

 elements: